RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 ***

 Her thoughts spun like cogs in a machine.
-She found herself plotting the most efficient route to do everything she'd just volunteered to do.
+Brun found herself plotting the most efficient route to do everything she'd just volunteered to do.

 Since the shortest route used the staff room behind the reception to reach the kitchen, the reception was her first destination.
 Closing the door to the nap room behind her and looking around to see if there were any guests in the corridor.

 Brun broke character from her work persona and started to walk at full speed.
 She had been told some time ago that guests had found her striding purposefully around the building to be intimidating.
-So she had taken up the habit of walking as silently and unnoticeable as possible, taking tips from her coworker Dee, who had such an eclectic collection of skills and talents it wouldn't be a surprise learn how they knew how to act like a ninja.
+So she had taken up the habit of walking as silently and unnoticeable as possible, taking tips from her coworker Dee, who had such an eclectic collection of skills and talents it wouldn't be a surprise learn they had a side-gig as a part-time ninja.

 Having actually met Trouble now, she was confident they were someone who needed help and she was someone who could give it.
 Brun stopped in her tracks and snapped her fingers.